Why You Need an Indoor Air Purifier

 1. Air purification with plants

-In the late ’80s, NASA released a series of studies stating that indoor plants can potentially purify the air.
+In the late ’80s, NASA released Read more stating that indoor plants can potentially purify the air.

 They found that at least one plant per 9.3 m² (100 square feet) space is enough to purify the air.
 However, these studies were done under particular conditions.